 Am I Too Old to Learn Classical Guitar?

 Is classical guitar a “young man’s game”?
-Are there physical requirements to getting started on classical guitar?
+Are there physical requirements to getting started on the guitar?
 Can someone be “too old” for guitar?

-Short answer: No. Classical guitar is a wonderful pursuit at any age.
+Short answer: No. Guitar is a wonderful pursuit at any age.

 In fact, most people starting classical guitar are well into the second half of life.

 One of the joys of music is that it is an ever-unfolding study.
 We could spend lifetimes and not learn everything.
 The more we know, the more there is to know.

 In fact, examples abound of men and women playing music daily through extreme old age.
 Alice Herz-Sommers, for instance, played piano daily through age 109!

 Whether we’re learning to play guitar or any other musical instrument, it’s never too late to start.